Landlord Decision Guide · Updated 2026

 How to Accept or Reject a Rental Application: A Legally Sound Decision Process

 The accept-or-reject decision is more legally complex than it looks.
-Handle it well and you have a defensible record; handle it poorly and you risk fair housing complaints, FCRA lawsuits, or both.
+Handle it well and you have a defensible record; handle it poorly and you risk fair housing complaints, FCRA liability, or both.
+Here is the process that protects you in 2026.

 The Decision Is Only as Good as the Criteria Behind It

-By the time you’re deciding whether to accept or reject an applicant, the most important work should already be done: you should have written screening criteria set before you ever advertised the unit.
+By the time you are deciding whether to accept or reject an applicant, the most important work should already be done: you should have written screening criteria set before you ever advertised the unit.
 The decision step is simply measuring this applicant’s results against those pre-existing standards.

-If you skipped that step — if you’re deciding what your standards are while looking at a specific applicant’s file — you’ve created a serious problem.
-Criteria invented in the moment can’t be shown to be neutral.
+If you skipped that step – if you are deciding what your standards are while looking at a specific applicant’s file – you have created a serious problem.
+Criteria invented in the moment cannot be shown to be neutral.
 Every decision then looks potentially tailored to the individual, which is exactly what fair housing law scrutinizes.
+The federal Fair Housing Act prohibits both disparate treatment (intentionally treating an applicant worse because of a protected characteristic) and disparate impact (a neutral-sounding rule that disproportionately screens out a protected group without a legitimate, necessary business justification).
+Criteria written in advance and applied uniformly are your defense against both theories.

 So the first principle of a sound decision process: the criteria came first, in writing, before you met anyone.
 The decision just applies them.